 The aging aspect is obvious, but the increase in operating costs may not be.
-As building equipment like heating, ventilation, and air conditioning (HVAC) systems, lighting fixtures, and other critical equipment ages, it loses operating efficiency.
-For HVAC systems, the equipment must work harder and longer to keep the desired temperature, meaning energy costs can significantly rise.
+As equipment like heating, ventilation, and air conditioning (HVAC) systems, lighting, and other critical equipment ages, they lose operating efficiency.
+For HVAC systems, this means working harder and longer to maintain desired temperatures, driving up energy costs.
+As energy usage rises, per-unit costs are anticipated to increase by nearly 25% within the next two years.

-Over time, as this equipment continues to lose efficiency, these operating costs continually rise until eventually the equipment will need to be replaced.
+Over time, equipment replacement isn't considered until it completely fails and is irreparable and replacement is the only option.
 Sometimes, a piecemeal process of replacing equipment (or deferring critical projects altogether) is necessary because of a shortage of available funding — a fundamental challenge for many public agencies.

 When HVAC equipment fails and needs to be replaced quickly, facility teams will often be forced to utilize whatever equipment is available, often at elevated prices.
 In addition, available equipment will often not deliver optimal performance.

 Due to a lack of consistency in your system, a piecemeal process of replacing and upgrading equipment can also cause numerous operating issues, making it harder to maintain and operate your buildings the way you want to.
-Additionally, the total time spent on procurement, requesting funding, handling job walks, and working through the buying process could often be better spent on other work.
+Additionally, the total time spent on procurement, requesting funding, handling job walks, and the other numerous tasks involved in the buying process could often be better spent on other work.
 As many facility directors look for a solution to effectively take care of everything at once, California's Government Code (GC) 4217 offers better options.

 What is GC 4217?